Operation Haze: Impact

 By September 1997, forest fires in Indonesia had been raging uncontrollably.
 The area where the fire took place was estimated to be the size of 4 million football pitches and was visible even from space.
 The Indonesian forest fires produced noxious yellow smoke clouds that smothered a vast region of South East Asia, reaching as far as northern Australia.
 The clouds caused the air quality disaster known as the 1997 South East Asian haze.
 Millions of people were forced to wear masks and hundreds of death were reported in Indonesia, as a direct or indirect result of a severe decline in air quality.

 The impact of the haze caused the Air Pollution Index, which is used by Malaysia, to rises to alarmingly hazardous levels.
 In the Malaysian state of Sarawak, these API numbers hit record levels.
 In just six days, 10,000 people had sought treatment for haze related issues.
 In Malaysia, the Prime Minister was forced to declare a State of Emergency, closing schools, government offices and many shops all over the state, including constructions and industries, which ground to a halt.
-The total cost of the damage caused by the haze to Malaysia was estimated to be RM802 million or US$321 million, for the period between August to October 1997.
+The total cost of the damage caused by the haze to Malaysia was estimated to be RM802 million or US$321 million, for the period between August and October 1997.
 The damage caused by the haze affected the GDP by an estimated 0.30 per cent.
 The haze even affected the output of gas turbines at the Kuala Langat Power Plant (KLPP), Malaysia.
 It was hypothesized that gas turbine combustions during haze-free periods when oxygen levels were sufficient, could to achieve perfect or near perfect combustion.
 However, during the period when the haze occurred, the air contained less amount of oxygen, which affected the combustion, causing it to not perform optimally.

 Actions

-The then Malaysian Prime Minister, Dr Mahathir, searched desperately for a solution.
+The then Malaysian Prime Minister, Mahathir Mohamad, searched desperately for a solution.
 The head of the Malaysian fire and rescue department came up with a plan to send a team of Malaysian firefighters across to Indonesia.

 Operation Haze became the biggest cross-border firefighting mission in history.
 Malaysian firefighters fought a desperate battle with the fires raging across Sumatra and Kalimantan over 25 days, and faced insurmountable obstacles.
 At the peak of massive forest and land fires, the numbers of hotspots reached 37,938, which occurred in August 1997.
 Healthy-looking trees could fall upon them as it base burned out.
 Peat fires posed the worst risk as the firefighters could be dropped in fire pits as the fires burn deep underground.

 There they encountered huge problems ranging from the lack of right equipment, no water source to fight the fires with, up to the problem of identifying the source of the fires deep in the peat land.
 Finally, after 25 days, they managed to battle the haze so that visibility to the sky was restored.
 Also, with the help of monsoon rains, the haze threat was finally over.